 Raeanna Nina Raghavan, born April 27th, 2006.

-All references to “my children” shall include only Renelle Antonette Raghavan and Raeanna Nina Raghavan
+All references to “my children” shall include only Renelle Antonette Raghavan and Raeanna Nina Raghavan.

 7.1.4 Survivorship.
 “Surviving” or “living” with respect to any person means that if such person dies within 120 hours after my death, such person shall be deemed not to have survived me.
 A person in gestation at the time of an event, who is later born alive and survives for 120 hours is “living” or “surviving” at the time of such event.